top of page

 When people hear the word gifted, they often picture a child who excels academically, earns top grades, or scores highly on standardized tests.
 While high ability can be part of giftedness, it is far from the whole story.

-Why Gifted and Neurodiverse Students Often Struggle in Traditional Schools
+Why Gifted & Neurodiverse Students Struggle in School

 For many bright, gifted and neurodivergent learners, academic ability alone is not enough to guarantee a positive school experience.
 What truly matters is how a child experiences learning.